 For those that might not be taken by their striking orange body, Motorola also has the VerveOne Music Edition in a cool white.

-Google's rival to the Airpods are coming, powered by its Google Assistant.
-That's all we know.
+Google's rival to the AirPods is here: the Pixel Buds are wireless in-ears powered by its Google Assistant.